Ivory (Yiqing) Xiang, MMT, MT-BC, MTA, RP(Q)

 *Emotionally-Focused Therapy for Family (Gail Palmer & Kathryn De Bruin)

-Continuing EFT supervision
+*Continuing individual and group EFT supervision

 *Acceptance and Commitment Therapy (Psychwire/Russ Harris)